US

 On the other hand, there is a case for brushing first because this removes most of the plaque on your teeth and coats them with fluoride.
 Then, when you floss, this helps work the fluoride between your teeth.

 Some experts like the folks at the American Dental Association say it doesn't really matter – as long as you incorporate both elements into your daily hygiene routine.
 You might want to experiment and see which way around works best for you.
 The important thing is that you get into the habit of cleaning every surface of every tooth, every day.
-If you're not convinced, we have a whole article dedicated to the topic.

 The best technique